-Classification: Administrator II Anticipated Hiring Salary: Commensurate with experience CSU Salary Schedule Hours: Full-time FLSA: Exempt
+Classification: Administrator II Anticipated Hiring Salary: $6,742 - $7,866 per month CSU Salary Schedule Hours: Full-time FLSA: Exempt

-Priority Screening Date: January 2, 2023 Recruitment Status: Open Until Filled
+Priority Screening Date: Extended to May 14, 2023 Recruitment Status: Open Until Filled

 Powered by an inspiring Founding Vision Statement, California State University, Monterey Bay (CSUMB) is a mid-sized comprehensive baccalaureate and masters granting university whose staff and faculty help transform student lives through a focus on student success and engagement through project-based learning, service learning in its regional community, and the promotion of multicultural and global perspectives on and beyond campus.
 CSUMB is both a Minority Serving Institution (MSI) and a Hispanic Serving Institution (HSI) and has a vibrant, diverse student body of over 7,400 students.
 The university's Strategic Plan prioritizes inclusive excellence through recruiting and investing in the development of a diverse body of faculty, staff, and administrators.
 CSUMB's sustainability initiative is to be carbon neutral by 2030.
 The university's faculty and staff, many of whom live in the East Campus housing development, appreciate living and working so close to the shores of the beautiful Monterey Bay.
 As one of the 23 campuses in the California State University (CSU) system, CSUMB offers excellent benefits, including access to below-market-rate campus housing and competitive salaries for faculty and staff.

 Under the general direction of the Director of Admissions, the Associate Director for Admissions and Recruitment is responsible for managing the day-to-day operations related to student recruitment and evaluation of academic progress based on CSU criterion.
 In the absence of the Director, the Associate Director provides leadership and supervision of the Office.